 - The Incredibles: In the first few minutes, he shows the negative effects of superheroes/villains on society, buries them Watchmen-style, then shows how difficult normal life is for supers like the Silver age.
 Then he gives them a villain to fight and shows that heroes aren't the problem.

-- The Fifties: Two of his movies take place in the fifties and deal with specific sentiments of the period.
+- The '50s: Two of his movies take place in the fifties and deal with specific sentiments of the period.
 The Iron Giant involves the looming fear of the Cold War and also invokes a bit of the classic sci-fi made during then.
-The Incredibles involves the "everyone should be equal, ordinary, and a nuclear family" value then.
+The Incredibles, while not explicitly set in the 1950s, borrows heavily from the aesthetic, namely what people living in the decade thought the future would be like, while also criticizing the value of the nuclear family.

 "If I were one of these people, I'd be like 'HEY!!
 I JUST MADE A MIRACLE HAPPEN!!'"

-- He also has a distinct way of directing dialogue that succeeds at the difficult task of making the animated character and the voice appear one and the same.
+- He has a distinct way of directing dialogue that succeeds at the difficult task of making the animated character and the voice appear one and the same.
+He supposedly does this by telling his actors to give performances that will directly inspire the animators.